multiversx/mx-delegation-dapp/README.md

 ### Step 1.
 Install modules

-From a terminal, navigate to the project folder and run `npm install`
+From a terminal, navigate to the project folder and run `npm install --legacy-peer-deps`

 ### Step 2.
 Update Configs